uio-bmi/immuneML/docs/source/galaxy/galaxy_simulate_dataset.rst

             13: 0.25
             14: 0.25
             15: 0.25
   instructions:
     my_dataset_export_instruction: # user-defined instruction name
       type: DatasetExport
       datasets: # specify the dataset defined above
-            - my_random_dataset
+      - dataset
       export_formats:
       # only one format can be specified here and the dataset in this format will be
       # available as a Galaxy collection afterwards
       - Pickle # Can be AIRR (human-readable) or Pickle (recommended for further Galaxy-analysis)